Cultural Affairs Office

 SBA PPP Loan Information for Non-profit Organizations

 (1) SBA Application

-The SBA posted a sample application for seeking a PPP loan, along with instructions for completing and submitting the application.
+The SBA posted a sample application for seeking a PPP loan, along with instructions for completing and submitting the application (link expired).
 The application may not be submitted to banks until this Friday, April 3.
 However, given that loans will be given on a first come, first served basis until the funds are spent, it is important that organizations move quickly to have the application and required documentation in place.
 The SBA has significantly simplified the process and estimates that the application, including gathering of information, will take less than 10 minutes to complete.

 Organizations will apply through any existing SBA 7(a) lenders or through any federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating.
 Organizations should consult with their current banking institution as to whether it is participating in the program, or use this list to identify an approved lender.